 You may provide the following to substantiate your relationships with advertised brands or businesses: unique identifiers, verification websites, contact details of individuals employed by third parties, or documentation (including an agreement, contract, or a document explaining the business relationship with the third party or brand owner on their company letterhead).

 Your account will be suspended with a 7 day notice period if your business model, operations or practices are deemed unclear.
+Note that if any further clarification or information submitted to Google during this 7 day notice period is insufficient to verify the account, Google may suspend the account immediately.
 You must successfully complete this verification program to resume ad serving in your account.

 - If you believe this is an error, or no longer applicable, contact us to appeal the decision.
 Make sure that you provide all the information required in the appeals form.
 Most appeals are reviewed within 5-7 business days, though some can take longer if they need a more complex review.